cosmos/cosmos/GOVERNANCE_DOC.md

 Votes need to be tied to a validator in order to compute validator's voting power.
 If a delegator is bonded to multiple validators, it will have to send one transaction per validator (the UI should facilitate this so that multiple transactions can be sent in one "vote flow").
 If the sender is the validator itself, then it will input its own GovernancePubKey as `ValidatorPubKey`

-Next is a pseudocode proposal of the way `TxVote` transactions can be handled:
+Next is a pseudocode proposal of the way `TxGovVote` transactions can be handled:

 ```
   // PSEUDOCODE //
-  // Check if TxVote is valid.
+  // Check if TxGovVote is valid.
 If it is, count vote//

-  upon receiving txVote from sender do
+  upon receiving txGovVote from sender do
     // check if proposal is correctly formatted.
 Includes fee payment.

-    if !correctlyFormatted(txDeposit) then
+    if !correctlyFormatted(txGovDeposit) then
       throw

     else
-      if !exists(txVote.proposalID) OR
+      if !exists(txGovVote.proposalID) OR

          // Throws if
          // proposalID does not exist